teociaps/SwaggerUI.Themes/README.md

 ```csharp
 var customStyle = CustomStyle.Custom;

 // Swashbuckle
 app.UseSwaggerUI(customStyle, options => ...);

 // NSwag
 app.UseSwaggerUi(customStyle, settings => ...);
 ```

 > [!NOTE]
-> Custom styles that inherit from the `ModernStyle` class and modern styles applied directly from assemblies include additional JavaScript.
+> Only custom styles that inherit from the `ModernStyle` class will include additional JavaScript.
+>
-> This doesn't apply to inline styles, styles that inherit from `NoJsModernStyle`  and classic styles.
+> Custom styles that inherit from the `Style` or `NoJsModernStyle` classes will apply the common style (classic or modern) without adding any JavaScript.

 ## Contributing
 If you have any suggestions, bug reports, or contributions, feel free to open an [issue](https://github.com/teociaps/SwaggerUI.Themes/issues) or submit a [pull request](https://github.com/teociaps/SwaggerUI.Themes/pulls)